Auto-Encoding Goodness of Fit: Experiments

 As $\lambda$ increases the MI diminishes, suggesting the posterior overfits the prior as the encoding becomes independent of the data.
-The unimodality of the average $KS_{unif}$ and monotonicity of MI suggests $\lambda$ can be selected solely based on $KS_{unif}$ without reference to a performance criterion.
+The unimodality of $\bar{p}_{KS_{unif}}$ and monotonicity of MI suggests $\lambda$ can be selected solely based on $KS_{unif}$ without reference to a performance criterion.

-\textbf{Gaussian Degeneracy.} Due to noise in the data, numerically the aggregate posterior can never be singular.
-Nevertheless, the experiments indicate that the GoF test can push the aggregated posterior to become ``more and more singular'' in the sense that the condition number of its covariance matrix, $\kappa(\hat{\bm{\Sigma}})$, becomes increasingly large.
+\textbf{Gaussian Degeneracy.} Due to noise in the data, numerically $\pr_Y$ can never be singular.
+Nevertheless, the experiments indicated the GoF test pushed $\pr_Y$ to become ``more and more singular'' in the sense that the condition number of its covariance matrix, $\kappa(\hat{\bm{\Sigma}})$, became increasingly large.
 As $\lambda$ continues to increase, $\kappa(\hat{\bm{\Sigma}})$ also increases (Figs. \ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi}, green line), implying a Gaussian increasingly concentrated around a lower-dimensional linear manifold.
-The same trend is shown in Fig.\ref{fig:sw_sing_val}, which depicts the spectrum of singular values (SV) of $\hat{\bm{\Sigma}}$ for each $\lambda$ after training with $T_{SW}$.
-From the figure, it is seen that while the spectrum does not exhibit extremely large SVs, it has many small SVs.
-Notably in Figs. \ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi} even when $\lambda$ is not too large, $\kappa(\hat{\bm{\Sigma}})$ is relatively large, indicating a shift to lower-dimension.
-However, MI remains relatively large and the $KS_{unif}$ test suggests the aggregated posterior is still indistinguishable from Gaussian.
+We observed the same trend in the spectrum of singular values (SV) of $\hat{\bm{\Sigma}}$ for each $\lambda$ after training with $T_{SW}$ (Fig.~\ref{fig:sw_sing_val}); while the spectrum did not exhibit large SVs, it had many small SVs.
+Notably, even when $\lambda$ was not too large, $\kappa(\hat{\bm{\Sigma}})$ was relatively large, indicating a shift to a lower-dimension (Figs.~\ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi}).
+However, MI remained relatively large and the $KS_{unif}$ test suggests the $\pr_Y$ is still indistinguishable from Gaussian.
 Together, these results are evidence that the GoFAE can adapt as needed to a reduced-dimension representation while maintaining the representation's informativeness.